 Let's look at some specific black box testing techniques.

-Using equivalence partitioning, we design test cases by creating "partitions" of test cases where all inputs in a certain partition can be regarded as equivalent.
+Using equivalence partitioning, we design test cases by creating "partitions" (or equivalence classes) of test cases where all inputs in a certain partition can be regarded as equivalent.
 Take a function that receives a birthdate as input and verifies that this date makes the user 18 years or older.
 Basically, this function has two partitions that can be used for its tests.
 First, a date range that should return false because the user is younger than 18, and a date range the should return true because the user is 18 or older.

 Instead of executing hundreds of tests for different inputs, we can basically reduce it to two test cases.
 Optionally, we could identify a third partition if we regard the cases where someone is exactly 18 years old as a special case.